PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Power System Models

-The flexibility in the model formulation enables the use of solvers that employ \ac{BDF} and Backward Euler approaches as well as collocation algorithms derived from the Radau, Rosenbrock, and Rodas methods.
+In both models, the modeler can also selectively choose the level of detail for certain portions of the model and account for line dynamics only for those circuits where it is important.
+The flexibility in the model formulation also enables the use of solvers that employ \ac{BDF} and Backward Euler approaches, as well as collocation algorithms derived from the Radau, Rosenbrock, and Rodas methods.
 This wide variety of solvers is enabled by \texttt{PSID.jl}'s integration with the \texttt{DifferentialEquations.jl} API \cite{rackauckas2019confederated}, which supports a wide variety of solution methods for both residual and mass-matrix formulations of the simulation model.
 Integrating the simulation model through a generic solver API allows the \texttt{PSID.jl} framework to be used to formulate large-scale stiff power systems simulation models.
 This in turn supports the development of novel integration algorithms and improvements in existing methods.